camunda-community-hub/script-connector/README.md

 # zeebe-script-worker

-This is a Zeebe worker to evaluate scripts.
+A Zeebe worker to evaluate scripts.
 Scripts are useful to create/modify the payload, to do (simple) calculations or for prototyping.

 * the worker is registered for the type `script`
 * required custom headers:
   * `language` (String) - the name of the script language
   * `script` (String) - the script to evaluate
 * output payload contains `result` - the result of the evaluation
+* available context in script:
+  * `job` (ActivatedJob) - the current job
+  * `zeebeClient` (ZeebeClient) - the client of the worker

 Available script languages:
 * javascript (Oracle Nashorn)
 * [groovy](http://groovy-lang.org/)
 * [feel](https://github.com/camunda/feel-scala)

-_This is a community project meant for playing around with Zeebe.
-It is not officially supported by the Zeebe Team (i.e. no gurantees).
-Everybody is invited to contribute!_

 ## Usage